Two Different Restaurants

 The patent is:

 Directions-based ranking of places returned by local search queries

 Invented by Hector Gonzalez, Petros Venetis, Christian S. Jensen, and Alon Y. Halevy

 Filed: June 4, 2010

 A system and a method for ranking search results of local search queries.
-A local search query and a current location of a user are received.
-Next, two or more places that satisfy the local search query are identified, and for each respective place a corresponding distance from the current location of the user to the respective place is also identified.
+A local search query and a current location of a user can get received.
+Next, two or more places that meet the local search query get identified.
+For each respective place, a corresponding distance from the user’s current location to the respective place is also identified.

-The two or more places are then ranked in accordance with scores that are based, at least in part, on popularity of the two or more places and the corresponding distances from the current location of the user, to produce a set of ranked places.
+The two or more places are then ranked following scores that can get based, at least in part, on the popularity of the two or more places and the corresponding distances from the current location of the user to produce a set of ranked places.
 The ranked set of places is then provided to the user.

 The patent provides some other reasons why Driving Direction requests are useful as popularity ranking signals for local results and can provide more desirable results to searchers:

 - Driving direction requests can get used only to help rank pages that are within a certain distance – people may not drive more than a certain distance for a meal, though they may drive further for an antique shop or to visit a landmark

 - If the directions request is for pedestrian travel, the distances may be even shorter